skerkour/kerkour.com/content/blog/bloom-whats-next.md

 of our mission: Empowering the world with open technologies.
 You can totally imagine having a Bloom open source tractor in a few years, if we think the world need it.

-We've dared the Google comparison because we have a plan to have the same impact on the world, nothing less.
+We've dared the big G comparison because we have a plan to have the same impact on the world, nothing less.

 <a href="/blog/the-just-cause-and-the-infinite-game" target="_blank" rel="noopener">We are playing the infinite game</a>.